 The LGBTQ+ Bar is proud to be leading the effort to ban the LGBTQ+ “panic” defense across the country.
 In 2013, The American Bar Association (ABA) unanimously approved a resolution—introduced by the LGBTQ+ Bar—calling for an end to this heinous defense strategy.
-Since then, the District of Columbia and the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, New York, New Jersey, Washington, Colorado, Virginia, Vermont, Oregon, Maryland, and New Mexico have banned such defenses.
+Since then, the District of Columbia and the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, New York, New Jersey, Washington, Colorado, Virginia, Vermont, Oregon, Maryland, New Mexico, New Hampshire, and Delaware have banned such defenses.
 Legislation is pending federally as well as in multiple states.

 What is the LGBTQ+ “panic” defense?

 What is the difference between the “gay/trans panic” defense and the “LGBTQ+ panic” defense?

-The LGBTQ+ Bar uses “LGBTQ+ panic” rather than “gay/trans panic” because the former is an inclusive phrasing which recognizes that the defense strategy impacts all folks in the LGBTQ+ community.
-To refer to it as “gay/trans panic” excludes violence against those who do not identify as gay or transgender.
+The LGBTQ+ Bar uses the term “LGBTQ+ panic” rather than “gay and trans panic” because the former term is more inclusive, recognizing that the defense strategy impacts everyone in the LGBTQ+ community.
+Referring to the tactic as specifically the “gay and trans panic” defense excludes violence against those who do not identify as gay or transgender.
 The LGBTQ+ community is composed of individuals with richly diverse experiences and identities.
 Our language must reflect and embrace that diversity.

 How is the defense used in court?

-Traditionally, the LGBTQ+ “panic” defense has been used in three ways to mitigate a case of murder to manslaughter or justified homicide.
+Traditionally, the LGBTQ+ “panic” defense is used in three ways to mitigate a case of murder to manslaughter or justified homicide.
 It also is used in cases of assault and battery to evade a guilty verdict or reduce charges.

-- Defense of insanity or diminished capacity: The defendant alleges that a sexual proposition by the victim – due to their sexual orientation or gender identity – triggered a nervous breakdown in the defendant, causing an LGBTQ+ “panic.”
-This defense is based on an outdated psychological term, “gay panic disorder”, which was debunked by the American Psychiatric Association and removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1973.
-Sadly, while the medical field has evolved with our increasingly just society, the legal field has yet to catch up.
+- Defense of insanity or diminished capacity: The defendant alleges their victim’s romantic or sexual proposition, sometimes referred to as a “non-violent sexual advance,” triggered a nervous breakdown because of the victim’s perceived or known LGBTQ+ identity.
+This defense is based on a discredited psychological term, “gay panic disorder,” which was debunked by the American Psychiatric Association and removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1973.
+Sadly, the legal field has yet to catch up.